Adderall and Alcohol

 - Decreased impulse control

 But that’s not all that happens when combining Adderall and alcohol.
-Adderall abuse increases the risk for heart problems, such as high blood pressure and a rapid heart rate.
+Adderall abuse increases the risk of heart problems, such as high blood pressure and a rapid heart rate.
 Mixing it with alcohol and the risk factor for these side effects skyrockets.
-The bottom line? mixing Adderall and alcohol can cause long-term damage to the heart.
+The bottom line?
+Mixing Adderall and alcohol can cause long-term damage to the heart.

 Yes, taking Adderall and alcohol can kill you.
 Although this may seem disturbing, the risk of overdose is increased when several substances or drugs are taken at a time.
 In addition, as previously mentioned, because Adderall and alcohol belong to different drug classes, they can collide to produce dangerous and unpredictable side effects.

 For the same reason, alcohol can lessen the effectiveness of Adderall, prompting the user to take more Adderall to experience the increased alertness it gives.
-But taking Adderall and alcohol at the same time doesn’t reduce the original amount of the drug taken, but it only dulls its effects.
+But taking Adderall and alcohol simultaneously doesn’t reduce the original amount of the drug taken, but it only dulls its effects.
 When someone takes more, they open themselves up to an overdose.

 Those who mix these two powerful substances may be unaware of the risks of combining them.
-Here are some of the negative effects of combining Adderall and alcohol:
+Here are some of the adverse effects of combining Adderall and alcohol:

 - Impairment by the alcohol may not be recognized because of the Adderall in the system, possibly leading to an accident or injury.

 - Adverse effects of the Adderall and alcohol combination include heart palpitations, convulsions, increased body temperature, and tremors.

 - Seizures are more likely to happen when Adderall and alcohol are used simultaneously.

 - Overdose can happen when the person can’t perceive the actual effects of the substances.
 They may not experience the Adderall or the alcohol’s full effect and continue to use them, potentially leading to an overdose.